jahlen/hugo-azure-static-webapp/README.md

 ## 7. (Optional) Configure Netlify CMS

-To make Netlify CMS work, you need to do these things:
+Netlify CMS depends on a backend API for authentication.
+This is handled by */api/OAuth.cs*, but it requires some configuration.
+If you wish to use Netlify CMS, you need to do these things:

-* Update the settings in *app/static/admin/config.yml*
+1. Update the settings in *app/static/admin/config.yml*
-* Create a GitHub application
+2. Create a GitHub application
-* Configure your Azure Static Web App with the OAuth settings
+3. Configure your Azure Static Web App with the OAuth settings

-#### app/static/admin/config.yml
+### app/static/admin/config.yml

 You will need to adjust the settings under *backend* and point them to your repository and domain.

-#### Create a GitHub application
+### Create a GitHub application

 Go to your GitHub [Developer settings](https://github.com/settings/developers).
 Click on New OAuth App.